Virgin Mountain

 Virgin Mountain is a 2015 Icelandic drama film directed by Dagur Kári, starring Gunnar Jónsson and Ilmur Kristjánsdóttir.
 Its Icelandic title is Fúsi /is/, the name of the lead character.
 The world premiere took place at the 65th Berlin International Film Festival, where the film was screened on 9 February 2015 in the Berlinale Special program.
 It was released in Icelandic cinemas on 20 March 2015.
 The same year, it won the prizes for best narrative feature, actor, and screenplay at the Tribeca Film Festival, and the Nordic Council Film Prize.

 Plot

 An Icelandic man in his 40s lives with his mother and works as ground staff at a nearby airport.
 He is involved in miniature wargaming in his spare time.
 On his 42nd birthday Fúsi gets a break from his daily routines when he is enrolled in a dance class.
-He falls in love but his depressive girlfriend leaves him.
-He helps his ex-girlfriend to find happiness by turning a dump into a flower boutique shop.
-Fúsi, at the edge of falling back to his routines, decides to make changes for himself and takes a trip to Egypt and slowly smiles.
+He falls in love but his depressive girlfriend (Sjöfn) suggests he move in with her, but then changes her mind.
+Despite that, he helps his ex-girlfriend to find happiness by turning a dump into a flower boutique shop.
+Fúsi, at the edge of falling back to his routines, decides to make changes for himself and takes a trip to Egypt.
+He and Sjöfn had planned to go away together.
+He seems to be waiting at the airport, but leaves alone.
+Once seated on the aircraft, he slowly smiles.